There is so much advice and so many opinions out there when it comes to outbound marketing.

 There has to be other growth leavers and you should, potentially, divert away from doing pure outbound marketing.

-Achieving conversion rates of up to 30%
+Wouldn’t you love to achieve conversion rates of up to 30%

 With that in mind, this article will be covering 7 things I currently do not believe about outbound marketing.